sfigg/commercialization-public/design/compatibility/1709/index.md

 - [WHCP Policies and Processes](https://go.microsoft.com/fwlink/?linkid=859740)
 - [WHCP Policies and Processes (Windows Server)](https://go.microsoft.com/fwlink/p/?linkid=834831)

-##  Hardware Certification Requirements PDFs
+##  Hardware Compatibility Specifications PDFs for Windows 10, version 1709

 You can also download a PDF for each category of requirements: